millerlogic/auth-service/README.md

 Auth-service allows this one centralized service to manage authentication and rights management across various services without having to share a secret.

-A private key is used to cryptographically secure access tokens for other serivices to confirm against the public key.
+A private key is used to cryptographically secure access tokens for other services to confirm validity against the public key.

 The web service has methods: